Save to My DOJO

 The VMware Fusion Pro and Fusion Player products from VMware are the MacOS equivalent to VMware Workstation Pro and Workstation Player products for Windows and Linux and share the same basic features as mentioned above.
 It includes support for running VMs, containers, Kubernetes clusters, and interacting with VMware vSphere.
 With VMware Fusion Pro and Fusion Player, you can run Windows 10 on top of macOS and even run additional copies of MacOS in your Mac environment.
 Here is more information about VMware Fusion Pro and Fusion Player.

-Choose the best virtual machine for Windows 10 depends on your needs and use case.
+Choosing the best virtual machine for virtual machine Windows 10 environments depends on your needs and use case.
 It also relies on which operating system you want to use for the host.
 If you are looking to use virtualized Windows 10 instances from time to time but do not need VMs constantly running, the Type 2 hypervisors mentioned such as VirtualBox, VMware Workstation, and VMware Fusion may be excellent choices.
 Windows 10 Hyper-V, which is a Type 1 hypervisor can also function in this way.
-However, if you are looking to run VMs continuously, you will want to consider VMware vSphere ESXi or Microsoft Hyper-V for this purpose.
+However, if you are looking to run virtual machine Windows 10 VMs continuously, you will want to consider VMware vSphere ESXi or Microsoft Hyper-V for this purpose.

 Not a DOJO Member yet?

 Join thousands of other IT pros and receive a weekly roundup email with the latest content & updates!